Yosef Weitz: Public service career

-As head of the JNF Forestry Department, Weitz put his visions of Israel as a forested country into practice.
 He was spurred on by David Ben-Gurion, who told Weitz he wanted a billion trees planted within a decade.
 In 1949, he proposed a division of labor between the Israeli government and the JNF.
 The government would engage in applied research in planting techniques, especially in arid areas, and the development of a timber industry.
-It would also establish nurseries.
+It would also establish plant nurseries.
 The JNF would improve indigenous forests, work in afforestation of hilly regions, stop the encroachment of sand dunes and plant windbreakers.
 Weitz saw plant nurseries and afforestation as a vital source of employment for the masses of new immigrants arriving in the early days of the state.
 He was guided by the belief that developing a work ethic was imperative for acculturation.

 In 1966, Yatir Forest in the Negev was planted at Weitz's urging.
-He described the project as "rolling back the desert with trees, creating a security zone for the people of Israel."
+He "envisioned rolling back the desert with trees, creating a security zone for the people of Israel".
 Named for the biblical town of Yatir, it is now Israel's largest planted forest.